Mico-S/weather-react-app/README.md

 # Basic React application for weather

-This project was made using React (https://reactjs.org/) and the OpenWeatherMap API (https://openweathermap.org/) to make a small application that gives the user basic current weather statistics about a given location in the world.
+This project was made using React (https://reactjs.org/) and the OpenWeatherMap API (https://openweathermap.org/) to make a small application that gives the user basic current weather statistics for a given location in the world.